 Regulators must establish metrics to support assessment against the KPIs.

 In consultation with key stakeholders, DFAT has developed performance metrics for the Australian Passport Office, Australia’s Sanctions Regulator and the Australian Safeguards and Non-proliferation Office.

 The metrics will be used by these three regulators in annual self-assessments of their performance.

 2015-16 regulator self-assessments:

-Further information on the Framework is available on the Cutting Red Tape website.
+Further information on the Framework and regulatory reform more generally is available at Deregulation Agenda.